Adapted and updated from an article printed in Buddy Magazine, October 1997

 By DON O.

 Ask anyone where the hotbed of Texas blues is and they'll probably answer Austin.
 Why is this?
 Well it's partly because they don't have the facts and partly due to the heavy promotion of the music scene in Austin by both their local press and government.
 At one time, Austin may have had the best blues scene in Texas (even if it was staffed mostly with DFW migrants) but that time is long past.
 Even the Austin Chronicle has run a cover story (August 9, 1996) on the demise of the Austin blues scene.
 Few Dallas/Fort Worth blues musicians move to Austin anymore and that's probably part of their problem.
 The fact is, Dallas/Fort Worth has the best blues scene in Texas and is, perhaps, second only to Chicago in the world.
 Now that's big talk, but there are facts and figures to back up that claim.
 It is no Texas brag.
-There are over 100 working blues bands in DFW and about 20 clubs that book entirely or mostly blues.
-There are over 50 live blues events to choose from weekly.
-DFW is a blues fan's heaven.
+There are over 130 working blues bands and artists who live and perform in DFW but only a handful of clubs that book entirely or mostly blues.
+There are dozens of live blues events to choose from weekly.

 DFW blues is an important export.
 Anson and the Rockets, Smokin' Joe Kubek and Bnois King, Jim Suhler, Holland K. Smith, Tutu Jones, Mike Morgan and the Crawl, Lucky Peterson, Cookie McGee, Bob Kirkpatrick, Andrew "Jr. Boy" Jones, Hash Brown, Randy McAllister, and others regularly tour overseas.
 Memo Gonzalez did so well in Germany that he relocated over there in 1997.
 U.P.
 Wilson relocated to Paris, France in 2000.
 In addition to touring, foreign record labels have been jumping on the DFW blues bandwagon.
 Here's a few examples: